Camp Verde, Arizona: Education

 Camp Verde Unified School District serves the community.

 Transportation

 Greyhound Lines serves Camp Verde on its Phoenix–Las Vegas and Los Angeles–New York routes.
 Groome Transportation serves Camp Verde on its Phoenix–Sedona and Phoenix-Flagstaff routes.

 Camp Verde is located at the junction of Interstate 17 and Arizona State Route 260.

-In popular culture

-The Marvel Comics superhero characters James and John Proudstar are from a reservation in Camp Verde.

-The 1977 horror movie Kingdom of the Spiders was filmed in Camp Verde.

-In the 2011 film Paul, Simon Pegg and Nick Frost plan to visit Camp Verde as a UFO hot spot along with Rachel, Nevada, Area 51, Apache Junction, Arizona and Roswell, New Mexico.

-In Cable #7, Camp Verde is a bunker headquarters of the X-Force.
+The Montezuma Heights neighborhood has an airpark.